-Specifically in sulfur-rich hot springs, experimental research is beginning to confirm that these hot springs may provide a promising auxiliary treatment for hypertension, atherosclerosis, injury from stroke, heart failure, peptic ulcers and chronic inflammation28.
+Specifically in sulfur-rich hot springs, experimental research is beginning to show that these hot springs may also be able to improve the quality of life for those with health concerns, such as hypertension, atherosclerosis, injury from stroke, heart failure, peptic ulcers and chronic inflammation28.

-Furthermore, sulfurous spring water may increase skin elasticity, reduce inflammation, destroy pathogens and improve immune function in the skin.
+Furthermore, sulfurous spring water may promote skin elasticity, disinfect and enhance immune function in the skin.